1. Simplify Your Vendor Network

 What does this mean for strategic marketing ideas?
 While limiting permissions helps exert control over brand identity, it can also slow production and delivery to a crawl.
 The time it takes to conceptualize, create, distribute, and analyze each strategic campaign multiplies.
 Your local marketers are frustrated and losing business as they wait for the strategic marketing materials they need.

 An engineered-to-order Brand Marketing Center offers the perfect solution.
 With a Brand Marketing Center from BlueSky ETO, executives can set specific permission levels for each employee.
-With the help of brand-compliant marketing templates, local marketers can edit POS displays, direct mail campaigns, email, and print ads to reflect local interests.
+With the help of brand-compliant marketing templates, local marketers can edit POS displays, direct mail marketing campaigns, email, and print ads to reflect local interests.
 Social media managers can deliver posts quickly without help from the entire design team.
 This impacts every level of a company, shaving off endless hours of design and marketing work to make campaign delivery more efficient than ever before.

 3. Improve Inventory Management to Decrease Delivery Time

 More marketers are taking an omni-channel marketing approach than ever before.
 They’re linking email campaigns, direct mail campaigns, social media endeavors and more into one cohesive marketing campaign.
 While digital delivery doesn’t rely on physical materials, direct mail always will.
 Omni-channel marketers want to distribute their strategic marketing ideas across platforms and mediums simultaneously, but waiting for print collateral can slow their efforts.

 It’s the sourcing of physical print stock that often creates this bottleneck.
 Some marketing experts suggest solving the problem by increasing in-house inventory of printing supplies.
 But this solution only applies to brands who print and distribute their direct mail in-house.
 That’s a rarity in today’s business world.
 For a more scalable solution, brands should select vendors with a wide array of clients and multiple printing capabilities.
 These printers will have a larger on-hand inventory and will be far more likely to begin production quickly, without having to order additional supplies first.